Magyartanulas/magyartanulas.github.io/Section8.md

 * A Csend Hangja. - (The Sound of Silence).
 * Az időnk mint a tenger. - (Our time is like the sea, this is an expression, meaning our time is flexible).
 * A kutyáim szomorúak, mert nincs több kajájuk. - (My dogs are sad because they have no more dog-food.)
+* Az egyik hobbim az olvasás. - (One of my hobbies is reading.)

 **Things to note:**